vanboxen/vanboxen.github.io/posts/Welcome file.md

-Cockpit is a web based interface that let you manage and monitor  different devices
+Cockpit is a web based interface that let you manage and monitor  different devices.

+The installation process is super simple, you just need to install the packet on each device and then you can access with any account that you have.

 # Files